edgio-docs/edgio-docs/guides/next_commerce.md

 # Next.js Commerce

-This guide shows you how to deploy the [Next.js Commerce](https://github.com/vercel/commerce) starter kit on the Moovweb XDN.
+This guide shows you how to deploy the [Next.js Commerce](https://github.com/vercel/commerce) starter kit on {{ PRODUCT_NAME }}.
 Note that Next.js Commerce is currently under development and requires an account on the [BigCommerce](https://www.bigcommerce.com/) platform.

 ## Next.js Commerce Example